netenglabs/suzieq/docs/simnode.md

-# Gather Data From Directory of Command Outputs
+# Polling From a Local Folder

-If you have a directory of show command outputs from a device and want to use that to update the Suzieq DB instead of using the poller to get the information from a device, you can do it starting with SuzieQ version 0.16.0b1.
+In some situations, you want to try SuzieQ, but cannot because of a lack of permission to either install or use the poller.
+In other cases, you have gathered the output of a bunch of show commands as a first step in maybe writing youe own homegrown code.
+Or maybe you have a new platform to support that the SuzieQ team has no access to, and you want to provide the data to help add support for the platform into SuzieQ.
+Whatever the reason, if you have a directory of show command outputs from a device and want to use that to update the Suzieq DB instead of using the poller to get the information from a device, you can do it starting with SuzieQ version 0.16.0b1.
 This page explains the basic steps to do this.

+This model is different from the --run-once=gather model of capturing the raw output.
+That model assumes that SuzieQ can identify the device, whereas this model works even when SuzieQ cannot identify a device.

 ## Folder Structure